michhar/counting-objects-with-azure-video-analyzer/README.md

 ### Edge reset or redeploy

-And if needing to deploy or redeploy from a manifest or get more information on the deployment process, go to the following folder.
+For debugging and understanding futher, to deploy or redeploy from a manifest or get more information on the deployment process, go to the following folder.
 * [Edge Deployment, Redeployment and Reset](deploy/)

 ## Data